konstantint/SKompiler/README.md

     assert (results.values.ravel() == m.predict(X).ravel()).all()

 Note that the generated SQL expression uses names `x1`, `x2`, `x3` and `x4` to refer to the input variables.
-We may have chosen different input variable names by writing:
+We could have chosen different input variable names by writing:

     expr = skompile(m.predict, ['a', 'b', 'c', 'd'])

 ### Single-shot computation

-Note that the generated SQL code splits the computation into steps using `with` expressions.
+Note that the generated SQL code splits the computation into sequential steps using `with` expressions.
 In some cases you might want to have the whole computation "inlined" into a single expression.
-You may achieve this by specifying `multistage=False`:
+You can achieve this by specifying
+`multistage=False`:

     sql = expr.to('sqlalchemy/sqlite', multistage=False)